123bros/Movie-Analysis/README.md

 - How to oraganise and use GitHub efficiently
 - Understanding the importance of data cleaning and basic Exploratory Analysis
 - Accuracy of Machine Learning Models can be gradually improved over time with more data
+- Anything can be visualised and anaylysed using Data Science methods

 ## References

 https://christophm.github.io/interpretable-ml-book/logistic.html